spluttflob/Wind-Power-Meter/hardware/README.md

 # Hardware

-Here are schematics done in standalone Autodesk&trade; Eagle PCB.
+Here are a schematic and board layout done in standalone Autodesk&trade; Eagle PCB.
 They should be easy to import into the Fusion 260&trade; version of Eagle or into KiCAD (recommended).